AbsaOSS/cobrix/README.md

           10  AMOUNT    PIC 9(10)V96.
           10  COMMENT   PIC X(40).
 ```
-By default Cobrix will retain such fields, but will rename each such filler to a unique name so each each individual struct
-can be specified unambiguously.
-For example, in this case the filler groups will be renamed to `FILLER_1` and `FILLER_2`.
-You can change this behaviour if you would like to drop such filler groups by providing this option:
+By default, Cobrix will retain such fields but will rename each filler to a unique name so that each individual struct can be specified unambiguously.
+For example, in this case, the filler groups will be renamed to `FILLER_1` and `FILLER_2`.
+You can change this behavior if you would like to drop such filler groups by providing this option:
 ```
 .option("drop_group_fillers", "true")
 ```

-In order to retain *value FILLERs* (e.g. non-group FILLERs) as well, use this option:
+In order to retain *value FILLERs* (e.g., non-group FILLERs) as well, use this option:
 ```
 .option("drop_value_fillers", "false")
 ```